 And that’s why I think it’s so important.
 It’s a symbol of change, a line in the sand that marks the shift from relatively unknown Barcelona to megastar A-lister Barcelona.

-When you get up close to it you realise just how huge it is – I spent the evening lying on the ground with my camera to get it in frame for this shot.
+When you get up close to it you realise just how huge it is.
+I spent the evening lying on the ground with my camera to get it in frame.